What is a Charitable Remainder Annuity Trust (CRAT)?

 Advantages of a CRAT

-There are several tax advantages to creating a CRAT:
+Here are three tax advantages to creating a CRAT:

-#2 Reduce Income Tax: When you fund a CRAT, you have the option to take a partial income tax deduction, based on a calculation on the remainder distribution to the charitable beneficiary.
+2. Reduce Income Tax: When you fund a CRAT, you have the option to take a partial income tax deduction, based on a calculation of the remainder distribution to the charitable beneficiary.

 Disadvantages of a CRAT

-How do you create a CRAT?
-Meet with an experienced estate planning attorney who can draft the trust and advise you on how to fund it.
+If you’re interested in creating a CRAT, meet with an experienced estate planning attorney who can draft the trust and advise you on how to fund it.
 If you have any questions about a Charitable Remainder Annuity Trust or any other type of trust, feel free to contact our law firm.

 Law Offices of Daniel A. Hunt

 The Law Offices of Daniel A. Hunt is a California law firm specializing in Estate Planning; Trust Administration & Litigation; Probate; and Conservatorships.
 We've helped over 10,000 clients find peace of mind.
 We serve clients throughout the greater Sacramento region and the state of California.